trampgeek/moodle-qtype_coderunner/Readme.md

 1. Read the Twig documentation!

+1. Check out the sample questions in the question export file `randomisationexamples.xml` in the CodeRunner *samples* folder.

 1. Sometimes you need a set of random variables to be "coupled".
 For example you might want an `animal` to be one of `dog`, `cat`, `cow` and an associated variable `sound` to be respectively `woof`, `miaow`, `moo`.
 Two ways of achieving